gchurch/ASP.NET-eShop/README.md

 ![.NET](https://github.com/gchurch/ASP.NET-eShop/workflows/.NET/badge.svg)

-I have created a mock online store using ASP.NET Core.
+I have created a mock online marketplace using ASP.NET Core.
 I have created a few different versions of the front end using different technologies.
 The front-end technologies I have used are Angular, Razor and React.
 The solution uses a clean architecture which results in the different front ends being easily substitutable for one another.
 I make use of Entity Framework Core to work with an SQL Server database.
 I have also created some unit tests and integration tests for the application.
 The application is deployed on Azure for demonstration.

 ## Angular Front End